What to know about UN COP28 climate summit set to be held in Dubai

 Why is COP28 important?

-The COP28 will take place in the shadows of devastating floods and heatwaves, fierce wildfires and the Earth’s hottest summer on record this year.
+The COP28 will take place in the backdrop of devastating floods and heatwaves, fierce wildfires and the Earth’s hottest summer on record this year.

 The event is considered an opportunity for countries to better rein in climate change by devising improved targets and measures through tools such as finance, technology and capacity-building.